cmuartfab/statuevision/Unity/README.md

 To import additional models into the project, follow these steps:

+NOTE: Statue should face towards the positive X direction.
+Its top should be pointing in the positive Y direction.

 1. Open "glasgow.unity" scene.

 2. Place the folder containing the statue model into "Standard Assets/Models/".